 We will be running EIGHT different tracks for the 2018 Conference!
 Attendees can attend talks from any track; the hard part will be having to choose.

 Track 4: Beef Local experienced farmers will discuss the basics of raising cattle, the nuances of raising pastured based animals, and the keys to conventional methods that lead to high quality meat.
+Our speakers are:

 Track 5: Pigs & Goats This track will have talks on raising pigs on pasture, the basics of raising hogs, and a fascinating talk on running a successful goat dairy by a former leader in the field.
+Our speakers include:

-Track 7: Growing Pasture It is said that grass-based livestock producers are truly forage farmers.
+Track 8: Growing Pasture It is said that grass-based livestock producers are truly forage farmers.
 In this track, talks will focus on soil health for climate resistance, LEAN farming practices, growing quality forages.
 Come ready to learn from some of the best!

 Dr. Christine Worthington, pasture management Dave Llewlyn, Glynwood researcher on soil health and climate resilience Pat McNiff, Pat's Pastured and experienced LEAN farmer